10up/distributor/README.md

 __Deleting Distributed Posts__ - When a post that has been distributed is deleted, the distributed copies will become unlinked from the original post and thus become editable.

+__Remote Request Timeouts__ - With external connections, HTTP requests are sent back and forth - creating posts, transfering images, syncing post updates, etc. In certain situations e.g. large amounts of images, poorly configured servers, and issues with other plugins, Distributor requests can fail.
+Although we do some error handling, there are certain cases in which Distributor can fail silently.
+If requests are taking a long time to load and failing, take a look at upping the timeout for that request.
+You can filter the timeout for pushing external posts [here](https://github.com/10up/distributor/blob/master/includes/classes/ExternalConnections/WordPressExternalConnection.php#L487).

 ## Debugging

 You can define a constant `DISTRIBUTOR_DEBUG` to `true` to increase the ease of debugging in Distributor.
 This will make all remote requests blocking and expose the subscription post type.